 It’s no secret that users have been making some serious money buying and then selling Top Shot Moments.
 Whether you’re a basketball fan or not, the financial rewards are hard to ignore.
 So, if you’re considering getting into the Top Shot community, here are some things to consider:

 - Set a budget you’re comfortable with.
 Never invest more than you’re willing to lose.

 - Always have a plan.
-If you’re buying a Moment to flip quickly, then stick to flipping it quickly.
+If you’re buying a Moment to sell quickly, then stick to selling it quickly.
 Don’t buy anything you wouldn’t be happy holding onto if your plan doesn’t pan out.

 - Check Moment circulation.
 This goes back to CC vs. LE.
-Moments with high edition sizes are distributed slowly over time.
+Top Shot Moments with high edition sizes are distributed slowly over time.
 The more scarce, the better.

 - Consider historical significance.
 Superstar players run the sales charts, but the first basket/assist of a player’s career will always be a significant Moment for fans of that player.